fvilarinho/hydrolix-demo/README.md

 ## 4. Settings
 If you want to customize the stack by yourself, just edit the following files:
-- `etc/grafana/ingress.conf`: Defines the Grafana ingress settings.
+- `etc/grafana/ingress.conf`: Defines the Grafana ingress settings (Created on provisioning).
 - `etc/grafana/resources/*`: Stores the Grafana resources (Dashboards, Datasources, etc.).
-- `etc/grafana/stack.yaml`: Defines the Grafana stack.
+- `etc/grafana/stack.yaml`: Defines the Grafana stack (Created on provisioning).
-- `etc/hydrolix/operator.yaml`: Defines the Hydrolix operator.
+- `etc/hydrolix/operator.yaml`: Defines the Hydrolix operator (Created on provisioning).
 - `etc/hydrolix/resources/*`: Stores the Hydrolix resources (Project, Table and Transformation structures).
-- `etc/hydrolix/stack.yaml`: Defines the Hydrolix stack.
+- `etc/hydrolix/stack.yaml`: Defines the Hydrolix stack (Created on provisioning).
-- `etc/tls/*`: Stores the TLS certificate files and requirements for the issuance.
+- `etc/tls/*`: Stores the TLS certificate files and requirements for the issuance (Created on provisioning).
 - `iac/certificate.tf`: Defines the TLS certificate provisioning using Certbot.
 - `iac/dns.tf`: Defines the Linode DNS provisioning.
 - `iac/grafana*.tf`: Defines the Grafana provisioning.